lnxchk/chefdk-fundamentals/scene_04.md

 -

 All cookbooks that chef will generate for you will include a default README file.
 The extension m-d means that the file is a markdown file.
-Markdown files are text documents that use various punctuation characters to provided formatting.
-They are meant to be easily readable by humans and by machines which can render them as HTML.
+Markdown files are text documents that use various punctuation characters to provide formatting.
+It is meant to be easily readable by humans and can be easily be rendered as HTML or other formats.

 -

 The cookbook also has a metadata file.

 -

 This is a ruby file that contains its own domain specific language (DSL) for describing the details about the cookbook.